 \SetKw{proce}{Procedure} \SetKwFunction{pcheck}{chk} \SetKwFunction{nitram}{nitram}

 \LinesNumbered

-The algorithm is an implementation of the team semantics for \LTL with slight restrictions to obtain the desired complexity.
+The algorithm is an implementation of the semantics of \TeamLTL with slight restrictions to obtain the desired complexity.
 In line~5, we only consider strict splits, i.e., the team is split into two disjoint parts.
 This is sufficient due to downward closure.
 Furthermore, the scope of the temporal operators in lines~7 and 8 is restricted to the interval $[0, \prfx(\teamup) + \lcm(\teamup)]$.
 This is sufficient due to Remark~\ref{rem_pcprops}.

 It remains to analyse the algorithm's space complexity.
 Its recursion depth is bounded by the size of the formula.
 Further, in each recursive call, a team encoding has to be stored.
-Additionally, in lines 5 and 7 to 10, a disjunction or conjunction of exponential arity has to be evaluated.
-In each case, this only requires linear space in the input to make the recursive calls and to aggregate the return value.
+Additionally, in lines 5 and 7 to 8, a disjunction or conjunction of arity~$2^{p(\size{\teamup})}$ for some fixed polynomial~$p$ has to be evaluated.
+In each case, this only requires polynomial space in the input to make the recursive calls and to aggregate the return value.
 Thus, Algorithm~\ref{algo_pathchecking} is implementable in polynomial space. \end{proof}

-Combining Lemmas~\ref{lem:TPCs_PSPACEhard} and \ref{lem:TPCs_in_PSPACE} settles the complexity of $\TPC(\LTL)$. \begin{theorem} $\TPC(\LTL)$ is $\PSPACE$-complete w.r.t.\ $\leqpm$-reductions. \end{theorem}
+Combining Lemmas~\ref{lem:TPCs_PSPACEhard} and \ref{lem:TPCs_in_PSPACE} settles the complexity of $\TPC(\TeamLTL)$. \begin{theorem} $\TPC(\TeamLTL)$ is $\PSPACE$-complete w.r.t.\ $\leqpm$-reductions. \end{theorem}